Juniper/ebplane/README.md

 1) Install bazel, by following the [instructions here](https://docs.bazel.build/versions/master/install.html).

+2) Install required packages in the system

+        chmod +x ./startup.sh
+        sudo ./startup.sh

-2) Build all the binaries, by running:
+3) Build all the binaries, by running:

         bazel build ...:all

-3) Run the tests, by running:
+4) Run the tests, by running:

         bazel test ...:all